qtrinh/qpipeline/INDEX_DATABASES.md

 The sample input VCF file uses 'chr1',...,'chr22', 'chrX', 'chrY','chrM' so we will add the prefix 'chr' to _common_all_20161122.vcf_ before indexing it.
 ```
 # Again, set FILE so we can cut and paste and reuse all the commands below
-# for different BED database file when needed
+# for different VCF database file when needed
 FILE="common_all_20161122.vcf"

 # get just the VCF header